ConradBailey/MutliThreadedSudoku/README.md

     <http://www.sudokuwiki.org>
 -   isValidInsertion() also forces any insertion to obey the rules of the puzzle, barring errors from propagating
--   I tested this thoroughly on the puzzles provided in the resources
 -   I wrote a testing script which, with the help of repositories at
     <http://www2.warwick.ac.uk/fac/sci/moac/people/students/peter_cock/python/sudoku>
     <http://magictour.free.fr/sudoku.htm> and verifying against qqwing